Atomik-Chimp/umoria-atari/README.md

 such as the game manual, FAQ, and even a CHANGELOG of all the changes made between version 4.81 and 5.5.2 (1987-2008).

+## Justin's Update

+I pulled this old version of Umoria code from the Git repository.
+This is going to be a complete mess while I play with large source code files.
+If you are looking for Umoria search Github for Dungeons of Moria, Umoria.